thatsailorman/ghostbox/README.md

 Unzip the archive

 Step two:
-Download the batch files from this Github page or copy them from the SourceCode folder, inside the ZIP archive.
+Download the batch files from this Github page or copy them from the Sourcecode folder, inside the ZIP archive.
 Place the batch files to the exact same location as the .exe files.
 Make changes to the .bat files and re-compile them to .exe files.
 Once again, keep the same folder structure and filenames or else [G]hostbox won't be able to find and launch the files.